tekosulaiman/tekosulaiman.site/content/posts/understanding-memory-usage-in-python-rest-api.md

 - Easy monitoring with `psutil`.
 - Great for rapid prototyping and small microservices.

+> Curious how Python compares to Go?
+Explore [Understanding Memory Usage in Go REST API](https://tekosulaiman.site/understanding-memory-usage-in-go-rest-api/) for a performance‑oriented comparison.

 ## 4. Drawbacks
 - Larger footprint compared to Go.
 - Python’s object overhead can cause memory usage to grow quickly under load.